cloudfoundry/eirini/README.md

   kube_config: "path/to/kube/config/file"
   kube_namespace: "the kubernetes namespace used by the cf deployment"
   kube_endpoint: "the kubernetes endpoint where to schedule workload to"
-  registry_endpoint: "the eirini registry endpoint (usually the eirini Host maschine on port 8080)"
   api_endpoint: "the CF API endpoint (eg. api.bosh-lite.com)"
   cf_username: "cf admin user"
   cf_password: "cf admin password"